lucykvs/lucykvs/README.md

 ### Hi there, I'm Lucy 👋

 I have a combined background in Chemical Engineering and Computer Science.
-I work as a technical analyst and software developer in the Engineering Systems space.
+I work as a technical analyst and software developer in the enterprise engineering systems space.

 - ⚡ She/Her/Hers
 - 👯 Always looking to collaborate on side projects - hit me up if you're looking for an enthusiastic member to add to your team!